shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

 - minter
 - creators
 - isBooleanAmount

 We will be storing the metadata in JSON file.
 Create metadata.json and open it in any editor of your choice.

-We will be storing the metadata in JSON file.
-Create metadata.json and open it in any editor of your choice.